nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 <input type="hidden" autofocus>
+# Updates in Version 0.7.1

+* Application should no longer randomly crash on iOS.
+* Timeline can scroll when the pick is at the edges.
+* Easier to select the current date when timeline is zoomed out to years.
+* Map centers properly on mobile devices.
+* Timeline expands if collapsed during the tour.
+* Tabs ignore arrow keys when focused.
+* A blank tab or window no longer shows up when the feedback button is a mailto link
+* Font size in data download increased.
+* Coordinate display is now in degrees, minutes, and seconds in latitude and longitude order.

 # New in Version 0.7

 * New timeline interface to explore imagery over a larger time span